 HOW TO MEASURE

 Notes: Local building codes dictate the minimum clearance that combustible (wood mantels) may be from the fireplace opening.
-Generally they are a minimum of 6” on either side and as much as 12” on top.
+Generally clearances are a minimum of 6” on either side and as much as 12” on top for open wood burning fireplaces.
+Each model of gas fireplace is different and different manufactures have their own set of clearances - this will be listed in your gas unit's installation manual.
+We can also help you determine required clearances if you call us with the make and model of fireplace or insert.
 Our mantels are designed to slightly overlap the facing material on the sides and top by a minimum of ½”.
+They are quite simple to install.

 - Place your order, we will confirm the measurements of your mantel and discuss any special considerations with you.